xiaolaba/IR-remote-control-code/audio-jack-IR-remote/generator/README.md

 the output of sythzised waveform of 38KHZ signal. it can be loaded by Audicity correctly, and tweaking sampling rate to 96000 was also capable at any time.
+the wav file generated in this way, [carrier.wav](carrier.wav)
+and visual like this,
 ![38000_carrier_freq.JPG](38000_carrier_freq.JPG)